johnmcmanus-RMC/Storm-ID-and-SEPI-Calculations/README.md

 # DOI 10.5281/zenodo.8248186
 # CoastalSedsCode
+# © 2023.
+This work is licensed under a CC BY-NC-SA 4.0 license
 Python code for STORMINESS Research
 This code accesses the NOAA web services to gather data from multiple tidal stations The collection of fifteen programs forms a pipeline that: